Whitney Wharf Park, -99, 53 Summer St, Hingham, MA 02043, USA

 Owned By: Town of Hingham

 This small town-owned park is situated on and beside Whitney Wharf in Hingham Harbor.
-One side features a grassy drumlin hill, a launch ramp for boats, a dredged basin for moorings, and a 0.1-mile walkway along the shore.
+One side features a grassy drumlin hill, a recently-updated (2023) launch ramp for boats, a dredged basin for moorings, and a 0.1-mile walkway along the shore.
 The other side features the POW-MIA Veteran’s Park, with a crushed stone walking path, benches, and stunning views.
 In between are the Hingham Town Landing, Bare Cove Marina, and a pedestrian bridge.
 Swimming is prohibited here, but is permitted next door, at Bathing Beach.

 The park takes its name from the “Victory” statue, also known locally as “the Iron Horse,” located atop the drumlin hill.
 Made of bronze, not iron, it was created in 1929 by artist Theo Alice Ruggles Kitson and her daughter, also Theo.
 It honors Hingham residents who served in the Armed Forces.